The San Jose Group: History

 SJG was founded and named after George L. San Jose in 1981.
 The agency's first office was located in Chicago on Jackson Blvd., and in 1988, it moved its offices to Michigan Ave—an avenue well known for housing some of the top advertising agencies in Chicago.
 The agency was among the first Hispanic agencies to operate on the national level and used a lifestyle consumer-centric behavioral approach towards creating universal Spanish messaging with local nuances — versus specific regional dialects—to ensure clear and culturally relevant communication with the consumer.

 George L. San Jose, the founder and CEO of The San Jose Group (SJG), began his career in 1981 with only $247, which he used to purchase a used desk and office chair.
-His humble beginnings marked the start of an advertising company that has grown to become one of the largest minority-owned advertising agencies in the United States.
+His beginning marked the start of an advertising company that has grown to become one of the largest minority-owned advertising agencies in the United States.
 This company, that started up with $247, reported $55 million in billings by 2007.

 In 1988, SJG established San Jose Consulting, the first Hispanic Marketing Consulting Group, to identify and quantify share growth opportunities for U.S. Fortune 1000 Clients.

 In 1990, George founded SJ Public Relations to serve as a separate division and support The San Jose Group's clients with their marketing communications services.

 In 1991, George founded The San Jose Network (SJN) to provide services to U.S.-based corporations seeking expansion and growth opportunities in the markets of Latin America.
 Headquartered in Chicago, SJN's conglomerate of best-in-class independent advertising and marketing communications agencies offered a convenient one-stop-shop approach to serve the distinct local markets that make up Latin America.

 In 1999, the company changed its name from San Jose & Associates Inc. to The San Jose Group Co.

 In 2003, The San Jose Group's billings grew 36.5% which made it the third fastest growing agency in Chicago.